MirkoRosic/Form-Generator/README.md

 1. cd /react/form-generator
 2. npm install
+3. change DATABASE env variable to your Mongo database connection string
-3. npm start
+4. npm start
-4. repeat steps 2 and 3 but from the server folder
+5. repeat steps 2 and 3 but from the server folder